bor0/gidti/manuscript/chapter5.md

 4 : Nat
 ```

-We cannot construct a proof for the third case, and so it will never be able to divide by zero, which is not allowed anyway.
+We cannot construct a proof for the third case and so it will never be able to divide by zero, which is not allowed anyway.

 X> ### Exercise 15
 X>